L'isola

 speco

-that rock, that cave
+that rock,

 Dove fui dai pirati ferito con